AnKub/rick-morty.base/README.md

-# Rick and Morty Wiki Database 🚀
+# Rick and Morty Wiki D-base 🚀

 ## 📌 Project Overview
 This project is a database for the animated TV series **Rick and Morty**.
 Built with React, it allows users to browse characters, episodes, and locations from the show.